 - Extend the comparison between octree nodes between the old and new model, based on the permitted distance (points + uncertainty ellipsoids), to classify into changed/unchanged geometry

 - Evaluate the robustness of the algorithm by using a Blensor virtual scan of a ground truth 3D model

 - Track whether added and removed objects are the same object

 - Fast parallel implementation in CUDA and compare run-time to the state-of-the-art

 C++ programming skills and interest in geometry processing.
-Experience in geometry processing and 3D data structures such as octrees, point clouds, or CUDA will speed up the development tasks.
+Experience in geometry processing and 3D data structures such as octrees, point clouds, machine learning, or CUDA will speed up the development tasks.